AxonIQ/reference-guide/axon-server/administration/backup-and-messaging-only-nodes.md

 A\) The Axon Server EE UI Console.
 Navigate to the Replication Groups icon on the navigation menu of the console which will open up the replication group maintenance screen.
 The nodes can be added as a MESSAGING\_ONLY role within a replication group.

-B\) The _add-node-to-replication-group_ command with the role option as SECONDARY
+B\) The _add-node-to-replication-group_ command with the role option as SECONDARY.

 ```text
 $ java -jar axonserver-cli.jar add-node-to-replication-group  -S http://[node]:[port] -n [node name] -g [replication-group-name] -r SECONDARY